Champaign County, City of Champaign, UIUC, and Parkland Community College: remove your AI surveillance cameras NOW!

-Flock Safety is a private technology company that provides Automated License Plate Readers (ALPRs) and other surveillance equipment to law enforcement and private entities.
+Flock Group Inc. is a private company that provides Automated License Plate Readers (ALPRs) and other surveillance equipment to law enforcement and private entities.
 ALPRs are cameras that continuously capture, process, and interpret the license plates, vehicle images, and locations of every car that drives past them.

 The City of Champaign recently approved a five-year, $1,154,200 contract with Flock to expand its surveillance network to include 62 fixed cameras, 4 mobile units, and 18 intersection "Public Safety Camera" systems throughout the city.

-While the police department requested the technology, it is the City Council that holds the purse strings and has repeatedly voted to expand this surveillance network without hosting town halls or actively seeking community feedback.
+While the Champaign Police Department requested the technology, it is the Champaign City Council that holds the purse strings and has repeatedly voted to expand this surveillance network without hosting town halls or actively seeking community feedback.
 Here is how the program grew:

 • December 2021: The City Council authorized an initial two-year, $240,000 pilot program for 46 Flock cameras.
 According to city documents, Champaign did not specifically seek community input before this vote.
 This was in stark contrast to neighboring Urbana, which hosted multiple town halls in partnership with the local NAACP before their council initially voted against the cameras.